 2. Understand the role each member of your finance team plays

-Bookkeepers and Accountants track expenses and reconciliations, administer payroll, ensure all 1099 contractor info has bene gathered, manage invoices, classify financial data.
+Bookkeepers and Accountants track expenses and reconciliations, administer payroll, ensure all 1099 contractor info has been gathered, manage invoices, ad classify financial data.

-Accountants quality check bookkeeper’s word, prepare monthly or quarterly financial reports, ensure quarterly tax payments are made, manage best accounting practices for your business.
+Accountants quality check the bookkeeper’s word, prepare monthly or quarterly financial reports, ensure quarterly tax payments are made, and manage best accounting practices for your business.

-Tax preparers/tax accountants take the info provided by the bookkeeper and accountant and make necessary tax adjustments, file returns, prepare quarterly tax estimates of liability in order to make payments, provide strategic guidance on ways to reduce tax liabilities or deal with losses.
+Tax preparers/tax accountants take the information provided by the bookkeeper and accountant and make necessary tax adjustments, file returns, prepare quarterly tax estimates of liability in order to make payments, and provide strategic guidance on ways to reduce tax liabilities or deal with losses.

 3. Communicate early and often

 A clean, open line of communication among members of your finance team is essential.
-If there is no communication, all hell can break loose:
+If there is no communication:

 - expenses are more likely to be miscategorized